 The walk to the World’s End viewpoint (4 km) which goes through beautiful temperate forest is very rewarding both for nature lovers and photographers.
 Main birds include the Crimson-backed Flameback, Sri Lanka Wood Pigeon, Himalayan Buzzard, Sri Lanka Whistling Thrush, Indian Blackbird, Kashmir Flycatcher, Dull Blue Flycatcher, Hill Swallow, Yellow-eared Bulbul, Sri Lanka Bush Warbler, Sri Lanka White-eye.

 Mammals in this area include the highland race of the Purple-faced Leaf Monkey, Asiatic Leopard, Sambar, Grizzled Giant Squirrel, Dusky Squirrel and Toque Macaque.
 Reptiles include the rare and endemic Black-lipped Lizard.
 The nearby Victoria park in the middle of the Nuwara Eliya town is a well known park for the Pied Thrush.

 The Mirissa beach area is well known for its whale-watching opportunities.
 The mammals include Sperm Whale, Blue Whale, Hump Backed Whale and Long Snouted Spinner Dophin and Common Dolphins.

 Birds include Pomarine Jaeger, Bridled Tern, Pomarine Skua and the Common Noddy.
 The Galle area is ideal to just relax and enjoy the beach and wonderfully fresh seafood.

-We would be delighted to assist you with your travel plans to Sri Lanka and can tailor make your journey to your specific interests and budget - please telephone us on 01823 256630 or email sue@trackssafaris to start the journey.
+We would be delighted to assist you with your travel plans to Sri Lanka and can tailor make your journey to your specific interests and budget - please telephone us on 01984 667420 or email [email protected] to start the journey.